moore-andrew05/FrankenStein/README.md

 -If only reference images are present, the program will throw an error.
 Images will be stitched properly but Tile configs will not be cleaned up.

 -Single Tile 2D images may cause issues when they are z-projected

+### *IN DEVELOPMENT*

+Currently working on an addition to stitch slidebook exports captured on the confocal we use.
+It's somewhat working at the moment, but still buggy.
+To run the confocal setting run with the flags  "command (con)focal".